davidmlentz/davidmlentz.github.io/monitoringLAMP2.md

 `sudo vi /etc/dd-agent/conf.d/mysql.yaml`

-Update the Database section of this file to reflect the user and password from the SQL statements above.
+Update the `user` and `pass` values in this file to reflect the user and password from the SQL statements above.

 ![MySQL configuration](https://github.com/davidmlentz/davidmlentz.github.io/blob/master/MySQL%20config_1.png "MySQL configuration")